stevengregory/servicenow-style-guide/README.md

 Apply the single responsibility principle (SRP) to all functions, scripts, components, and classes.
 Why use SRP?

-- Easier to read and maintain
+- Creates more readable code
-- Improved flexibility
+- Improves maintainability
 - Creates more modular code
 - Reduces coupling
 - More testable